bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 <details><summary>Object decomposition (assemblies)</summary>

-For the **Object decomposition** capability, the test is considered passed if **all** the following validation criteria are satisfied.

-The validation procedure must verify that an assembly of the requested type aggregates (via `IfcRelAggregates`) exactly a given number of elements of the requested type, no more and no less.

 - **Concept Template**: Element Decomposition
 - **Usage** (if existing): NA
+> **Acceptance criteria**: For the **Object decomposition** capability, the test is considered passed if **all** the following validation criteria are satisfied.
+>
+> The validation procedure must verify that an assembly of the requested type aggregates (via `IfcRelAggregates`) exactly a given number of elements of the requested type, no more and no less.

 | Assembly           | Assembly Type | Minimum | Maximum | Element         | Element Type |
 |--------------------|---------------|---------|---------|-----------------|--------------|